ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 This introduces a new value, $\bot$, called _bottom_ that represents an error value.
 As a result, $\bot$ must be included in all other inference rules.
 What is $5+\bot$?
 Simply defining the result of any expression involving $\bot$ as $\bot$ requires new rules for each operator.

 Often the best approach is to leave the relation as is and wait until implementation time to deal with errors.
-For now, this is the approach we will take here.
+For now, this is the approach we will take.

 Understanding the structure of these rules before moving forward is vital.
 They both define antecedents that name the results of other calculations.
 More specifically, other _recursive_ calculations.
 When writing and defining interpreters, recursion is your best friend.
 We needn't think now about calculating the values of $t_1$ and $t_2$, only that their values are calculated the same way all other values are calculated.